nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Horrorshow](https://github.com/Stebalien/horrorshow-rs) - Macro-based html builder for rust.
 - [pipeline.rs](https://github.com/johannhof/pipeline.rs) - Macro collection to pipe your functions calls, like in F# or Elixir.
 - [timed](https://github.com/y2kappa/timed) - Rust crate to time your function using derive annotations.
+- [paste](https://github.com/dtolnay/paste) - Macros for all your token pasting needs.

 ## Other